-I had high hopes for lunch and figured a bowl of soup and a grill cheese sandwich would do quite nicely.
+I figured a bowl of soup and a grill cheese sandwich would do quite nicely for lunch.

 So I strolled into the pantry…